nahili-ansha/web102_prework/README.md

 Describe any challenges encountered while building the app.

 * Keeping track of the changes made in different Game Containers
-* Filtering and displaying a game with a specifc
+* Filtering and displaying a game with a specifc feature
 ## License

     Licensed under the Apache License, Version 2.0 (the "License");